National Science Foundation I-Corps Site

 - Teams must perform a minimum of 30 customer interviews by the end of the program.

 The top entrepreneurial Penn State teams are selected each year to participate in the NSF I-Corps program.
-Each team receive up to $3,000 for use to attend industry trade shows, visit potential customers, develop prototypes and cover customer discovery expenses.
+Each team receives up to $3,000 for use to attend industry trade shows, visit potential customers, develop prototypes and cover customer discovery expenses.
+Selected teams come from a variety of different industries and focus on a variety of different problems.

 I-Corps™ is a national science foundation initiative to increase the economic impact of research it has funded.

-The I-Corps™ environment is fast-paced and rigorous; teams are pushed, challenged, and questioned in the hope that they will learn quickly whether or not their ideas are worth pursuing.
+The I-Corps™ environment is fast-paced and rigorous.
+Teams receive a $50,000 grant to expand their customer discovery.
+They are pushed, challenged, and questioned in the hope that they will learn quickly whether or not their ideas are worth pursuing.
 Teams are expected to complete at least ten customer interviews a week, which means that over the ten-week course teams have contact with 100 potential customers.

 The teams—composed of academic researchers, student entrepreneurs and business mentors—participate in the curriculum via online instruction and on-site activities through one of several I-Corps™ Nodes.
 I-Corps™ Sites catalyze additional groups to explore potential I-Corps™ Team projects and other entrepreneurial opportunities that build on academic research.